 Rising damp indicates that your horizontal damp-proof course (DPC) has been bridged or may be non-existent.
 Check this by looking outside.
 The ground level should be around 150mm below the DPC.
 The DPC should be at or below the internal floor level.
 Often you will see black plastic DPC in more modern houses.
 In older homes, you may see bitumen-coated felt or hessian.
 In houses built before 1930, it may not be there at all.

 You should test the walls around external doors and window frames as well.
-If you’re getting damp around the jamb, it could be that there is no DPC or it has failed.
+If you’re getting damp around the door jamb, there could be no DPC, or it has failed.

-Pro Tip: Check out our article, Damp Proofing Cost – The Complete Guide, for more information on the causes, cures and cost of damp proofing a wall.
+Pro Tip: Check out our Damp Proofing Cost Guide for more information on the causes, cures and cost of damp proofing a wall.

 2. Penetrating Damp